Leicester Branch12th January 2015 by Sam Whiting

 Secretary: John Shaw

-We were founded by Max Handsley,
+A little club history: we were founded by Max Handsley,

 We have selected two Leicester card issuers for you.

 Firstly, J. Goddard & Sons, of Station Street, Leicester.
 This issuer were Silver and Silver-Plate cleaning powder manufacturers; though you will find them downgraded in most dealer catalogues as to simply making “metal polish”.
 They issued several very attractive large size sets of cards, unsurprisingly mostly dealing with antique silver and silver-plated wares.

 “Old Silver” (a set of 12 cards with attractive red backgrounds, issued 1924) –